British Library

 The British Library is the national library of the United Kingdom.
-Based in London, it is the largest library in the world, with an estimated collection of over 200 million items from multiple countries.
+Based in London, it is one of the largest libraries in the world, with an estimated collection of over 200 million items from multiple countries.
 As a legal deposit library, it receives copies of all books produced in the United Kingdom and Ireland, as well as a significant proportion of overseas titles distributed in the United Kingdom.
 The library operates as a non-departmental public body sponsored by the Department for Culture, Media and Sport.

 The British Library is a major research library, with items in many languages and in many formats, both print and digital: books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, drawings.
 The Library's collections include around 14 million books, along with substantial holdings of manuscripts and items dating as far back as 2000 BC.
 The library maintains a programme for content acquisition and adds some three million items each year occupying 9.6 km of new shelf space.

 The Library's purpose-built building stands next to St Pancras station in London.
 It was officially opened by Elizabeth II on 25 June 1998, and is classified as a Grade I listed building "of exceptional interest" for its architecture and history.
 Off-site storage is provided at a second site near Boston Spa in Yorkshire.

 History

 Early foundations (1972–1997)

-The British Library was created on 1 July 1973 as a result of the British Library Act 1972.
-Prior to this, the national library was part of the British Museum, which provided the bulk of the holdings of the new library, alongside smaller organisations which were folded in (such as the National Central Library, the National Lending Library for Science and Technology and the British National Bibliography).
+The British Library was created on 1 July 1973 after the passing of the British Library Act 1972.
+Before this, the national library was part of the British Museum, which provided the bulk of the holdings of the new library, alongside smaller organisations which were folded in (such as the National Central Library, the National Lending Library for Science and Technology and the British National Bibliography).
 In 1974 functions previously exercised by the Office for Scientific and Technical Information were taken over; in 1982 the India Office Library and Records and the HMSO Binderies became British Library responsibilities.
 In 1983, the Library absorbed the National Sound Archive, which holds many sound and video recordings, with over a million discs and thousands of tapes.